Gilles J. Lavigne

 Gilles J. Lavigne is a Canadian clinician scientist, researcher and oral medicine specialist.
 He is an expert on sleep apnea, sleep bruxism, and sleep-pain interaction and currently holds the Canada Research Chair (tier 1) in Pain, Sleep and Trauma.

 He is a professor at the Faculty of Dental Medicine and Oral Health Sciences with an appointment in Neurology and Neurosurgery, Faculty of Medicine at McGill University.

-He has authored more than 250 scientific papers and published 4 books.
+He has authored more than 450 scientific papers and published 4 books, with an h-index of 106.

 Early life and education

 Gilles J. Lavigne obtained his DMD and MSc in Neurological Sciences degrees from University of Montreal in 1977 and 1983, respectively.
 He obtained specialty training in Oral Medicine at Georgetown University in Washington DC, USA in 1985.
 He completed a postdoctoral fellowship at the National Institute of Health in Bethesda, Maryland, USA on the neurobiology of pain from 1985 to 1987.
 He then completed a PhD in Trigeminal Neuroscience at University of Toronto in 2004.